-Recreation) risk for chronic diseases 1 Recreation)Maryland Department of AgricultureUniversity of Maryland ExtensionGrocery storesFarmers and farmers' marketsFood Supplemental Nutrition Education ProgramMediaSupplemental Nutrition Assistance Program (SNAP)Local municipalities with community risk for chronic diseases.
-4. Identify geographic areas of the County and populations at greatest risk for poor eating habits and chronic diseases, for targeted 5.
-Identify funding and other resources needed to support the implementation of the Get Fresh Prince George's County Program.
-Target areas and populations identified Funding and other resources identified and procured Get Fresh Prince George's Program phased in as funding permits (fully operational by March 2013) gardens Pr omoting Physic cal and Recreational Activity Strategy (What?)
+Recreation) risk for chronic diseases.
+Maryland Department of Agriculture University of Maryland Extension Grocery stores Farmers and farmers' markets Food Supplemental Nutrition Education Program Media Supplemental Nutrition Assistance Program (SNAP) Identify geographic areas of the County and populations at greatest risk for poor eating habits and chronic diseases, for targeted Identify funding and other resources needed to support the implementation of the Get Fresh Prince George's County Program.
+Target areas and populations identified Funding and other resources identified and procured Get Fresh Prince George's Program phased in as funding permits (fully operational by March 2013) Local municipalities with community gardens Pr omoting Physic cal and Recreational Activity Strategy (What?)
 Responsible Agencies (Who?)
 Target Date for Completion (When?)
 Action Steps (How?)
-Performance Indicators #1: Support the implementation of the PGCPS new Fitness- Gram Program in grades K-12.
+Performance Indicators #1: Support the implementation of the PGCPS new Fitness-Gram Program in grades K-12.
 Prince George's County Public Schools PGHAC members Throughout the 2012 school year Provide ongoing school staff training to ensure the program is being uniformly implemented.
 Fitness-Gram Program implemented in grades k-12 Number of students participating in Program (FitnessGram includes an Review data collected from the assessment tools and compare with Student level of fitness (associated with being healthy)

-assessment tool that obtains personal data to determine a student's fitness level). previous yea's data to determine program effectiveness. measured by data collected in assessment tools #2: Work with the PGCPS including the School Wellness Prince George's County Public Schools (School Wellness Councils) Throughout the 2012 school year 1.
-Secure grant funding to support/sustain the Healthy Schools Program.
-Funding procured Councils to sustain the Healthy Schools Program and ensure compliance with the school system Wellness Policy that identifies increased physical activity for students, Kaiser Permanente PGHAC members 2.
-Initiate the development of a strategic plan with interested partners to expand the Healthy Schools Program.
-Plan developed Partners have a written agreement indicating support of the Healthy Schools Program Number of schools actively participating in the HSP (as evidenced by completion of the annual school health inventory); number of students participating promotes healthier food and beverage choices in schools, and contributes to a healthier school environment in general.
-Increase the number of healthy food selections on the school menus.
-Number and types of new menu items that meet new dietary guidelines Data on student purchases of healthy food items from school menus tł Collect and analyzing BMI data from he Healthy Schools Program on an n-going basis.
-BMI data collected and analyzed #3: Seek funding to pilot the implementation of the M-NCPPC and PGCHD's Maryland-National Capital Park and Planning Commission Prince George's County January 2013 1.
-Identify funding to support implementation of the Prescription- REC Program as a pilot project.
-Funding identified Prescription-REC Program implemented
+assessment tool that obtains personal data to determine a student's fitness level). neasured by data collected in assessment tools #2: Work with the PGCPS including the School Wellness Prince George's County Public Schools (School Wellness Councils) Throughout the 2012 school year Secure grant funding to support/sustain the Healthy Schools Program.
+F Funding procured Councils to sustain the Healthy Schools Kaiser Permanente PGHAC members plan with interested partners to Plan developed Partners have a written Program and ensure compliance with PGLIAC Members Program. agreement indicating support of the Healthy Schools Program the school system Wellness Policy that identifies increased physical activity for students, p. e a n Number of schools actively participating in the HSP (as evidenced by completion of the annual school health inventory); number of students participating promotes healthier food and beverage choices in schools, and selections on the school menus.
+Number and types of new nenu items that meet new lietary guidelines contributes to a healthier school environment in general. h Data on student purchases of nealthy food items from school nenus - the Healthy Schools Program on an on-going basis.
+BMI data collected and analyzed #3: Seek funding to pilot the implementation of the M-NCPPC and PGCHD's Maryland-National Capital Park and Planning Commission Prince George's County January 2013 implementation of the Prescription- REC Program as a pilot project.
+Funding identified Prescription-REC Program mplemented

-Prescription- REC Program for County residents with high blood pressure and/or Health Department Local health care providers PGHAC members 2.
-Identify at least 3 physicians that will make 5 or more client referrals to the Prescription-REC Program and participate in the pilot to measure the Program's effectiveness in reducing high blood pressure and high Physicians identified and making referrals Number of clients referred, enrolled, and completing the Prescription-REC Program high cholesterol who have a "prescription" from their health care provider to start an exercise regimen.
-P GHAC members 3.
-Advertise the Prescription -REC Program, targeting geographic areas and populations at greatest risk for high blood pressure and/or high cholesterol.
-Number, types, and locations of advertising venues/formats used to promote the Prescription-REC Program - Improvements in selected client health indicators (i.e. BMI, weight reduction, BP, Hemoglobin A1c, blood glucose) Client satisfaction surveys
+Prescription- REC Program for County residents with high blood pressure and/or high cholesterol Health Department Local health care providers PGHAC members 2.
+Identify at least 3 physicians that will make 5 or more client referrals to the Prescription-REC Program and participate in the pilot to measure the Program's effectiveness in reducing high blood pressure and high cholesterol among clients.
+Physicians identified and making referrals Number of clients referred, enrolled, and completing the Prescription-REC Program who have a "prescription" from their health care provider to start an exercise regimen.
+3. Advertise the Prescription -REC Program, targeting geographic areas and populations at greatest risk for high blood pressure and/or high cholesterol.
+Number, types, and locations of advertising venues/formats used to promote the Prescription-REC Program Improvements in selected client health indicators (i.e. BMI, weight reduction, BP, Hemoglobin A1c, blood glucose) Client satisfaction surveys